 1) You’re choosing the wrong keyword matches.

 The wrong keyword types can make a big difference to your PPC ads campaign, and if you don’t use the right keyword matches, you’re in serious trouble.

 You can add your own keywords to a Google Ads campaign in 3 different formats as follows:

 - Broad match – ad will show regardless of the order the keywords appear

 - Phrase match – the phrase has to match any part of the search query for your ad to be found.

-- Exact match – the term that’s being searched must match the keywords you use exactly as entered in Adwords, which can be quite narrow, but this does make your ads and keywords highly targeted.
+- Exact match – the term that’s being searched must match the keywords you use exactly as entered in Google Ads, which can be quite narrow, but this does make your ads and keywords highly targeted.

 2) You have no negative keyword use!